 More than 30% of India’s population are internal migrants, according to a 2017 UN report.
 Migrants, who move from villages and towns to cities to pursue economic opportunities, lose important support networks during mobility.
 As a result, feelings of loneliness and social isolation are likely to be exacerbated among the millions of young migrants in the country.
 Yet, there is a lack of empirical evidence on the role of loneliness in migration decisions.

 For the pilot, we are evaluating the effect of providing a well-connected and experienced friend/mentor on reducing the social isolation and loneliness faced by new migrants and in turn the effect on their retention in the factory.
-We evaluate this impact using the following instruments that are implemented regularly, while also checking changes in their measures of productivity using administrative data.
+We evaluate this impact using, among others,the UCLA20, PHQ Depression and Extraversion, that are implemented regularly, while also checking changes in their measures of productivity using administrative data.
+We evaluate their mental and physical health through UCLA’s instrument for checking loneliness and their PHQ8 score for depression, and a physical well-being survey respectively.
+We check the change in their networks due to the introduction of a new connection through a social network survey.
+Additionally, we also look at the change in empowerment due to migration as well as the introduction of the additional connection.

 Image credits: Nayantara Parikh